 - Identify business rules and error handling

-- Develop a data readiness plan across people, processes, and technology
+- Develop data readiness plan across people, processes, and technology

 - Develop data quality rule build plan